How to Paint a Fiberglass Boat for a Showroom Finish

 Your essential safety kit must include:

-• Respirator: A half-mask or full-face respirator fitted with organic vapor cartridges is mandatory.
+- Respirator: A half-mask or full-face respirator fitted with organic vapor cartridges is mandatory.
 A simple paper dust mask won't do a thing against chemical vapors.

-• Gloves: Chemical-resistant nitrile or neoprene gloves are a must to keep aggressive solvents and paints off your skin.
+- Gloves: Chemical-resistant nitrile or neoprene gloves are a must to keep aggressive solvents and paints off your skin.

-• Protective Clothing: A disposable coverall with a hood is a smart move.
+- Protective Clothing: A disposable coverall with a hood is a smart move.
 It keeps paint, dust, and chemicals off your skin and clothes.

 Getting the Surface Ready for Paint

-Talk to any old hand at the marina, and they'll all tell you the same thing: a truly professional paint job is 80% preparation.
+A truly professional paint job is 80% preparation.
 This is the hard work, the part that happens long before a can of paint even gets opened.
 Get this stage right, and you're setting yourself up for a finish that will last for years.

 Start With a Spotless Surface

 Don't forget to get into all the nooks and crannies around your hardware and fittings, as that's where dirt loves to collect.
 Once you're done washing, rinse everything down with fresh water and let the hull dry completely.
-For a deeper dive into this initial wash-down, check out our guide on how to clean a fiberglass boat.
+For a deeper dive into this initial wash-down, check out the guide on how to clean a fiberglass boat.

 The Make-or-Break De-Waxing Step

-Here's a step a lot of first-timers miss, and it’s a critical one: de-waxing.
+Here's a step a lot of first-timers miss, and it's a critical one: de-waxing.
 Even after a thorough scrubbing, there's almost always an invisible film of old wax or silicone polish left behind.
 Paint will not stick to wax.
-Period.
 Trying to paint over it is just asking for peeling and blistering down the road.

 To get it done right, grab a solvent-based wax remover and two clean, lint-free rags.
 Working in small sections, wipe the solvent on with the first rag, and immediately wipe it off with the second clean rag.
-This on-and-off technique is key—if you let the solvent flash off and evaporate, it just leaves the dissolved wax right back where it started.
+This on-and-off technique is key.
+If you let the solvent flash off and evaporate, it just leaves the dissolved wax right back where it started.

 Pro Tip: Think of it this way: Rag #1 dissolves and lifts the wax.
 Rag #2 carries it away for good.
 Using the same rag for both steps just moves the mess around.